ecliptik/ecliptik.github.io/_posts/2017-9-11-Raspberry-Pi-Kubernetes-Cluster.md

 ## Setup Worker Nodes
 On each worker node run the `kubeadm join` command that was output after successfully running `kubeadm init` on the master node.

-Join the node to the cluster
+Join the node to the cluster,

 ```shell
 sudo kubeadm join --token=$TOKEN